-Storage of fresh fuel
+Storage of new fuel

 I.36.
-The criteria for fresh fuel storage should be stated.
-Any special measures to prevent criticality in fresh fuel during handling or storage should also be stated.
+The criteria for new fuel storage should be stated.
+Any special measures to prevent criticality in new fuel during handling or storage should also be stated.
 When required, fuel enrichment should also be verified before insertion into the core.